College of Arts and Science

 Foundation requirements include three categories:

-All students must complete Arts and Science Foundation Requirements in order to earn a degree, regardless of prior baccalaureate degrees earned.
+All students must complete Arts and Science Foundation requirements in order to earn a degree, regardless of prior baccalaureate degrees earned.
+Courses must be chosen from the Distribution of Content List on the website of the General Education Program.
 Previous course work will be evaluated on a course-by-course basis.
-For students who earn an Associates of Arts degree from a regionally accredited Missouri or border state institution, all Breadth of Study requirements will be considered to be met.
+For students who earn an Associate of Arts degree from a regionally accredited institution or complete Core 42, all Breadth of Study requirements will be considered to be met.
 Students will be required to complete at least one Depth of Study class with MU course work.
-In all cases, completion of the basic English and Mathematics requirements will be evaluated on a course-by-course basis.
+All students must complete English 1000 and the Math and Quantitative Reasoning requirement with a minimum grade of C-.

 ENGLSH 1000 or transferable equivalent with grade of C- or higher